© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moat Farm moated site is a scheduled monument protected by Historic England under reference 1013820.
 View the official record →

-Moat Farm moated site is a medieval defensive or status-bearing enclosure located in Lancashire, England.
+Moat Farm is a moated site located in Lancashire, England, and represents a form of medieval domestic settlement characteristic of the twelfth to sixteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013820.

 Moat Farm moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013820.